plone/documentation/about/contributing/index.rst

 #.
 Fill in the text-box :guilabel:`Commit changes` at the end of the page telling why you did the changes.
 #.
 Press the button :guilabel:`Commit changes` next to it when you are done.
 #.
-Head to the green :guilabel:`New pull request` button (e.g. by navigating to your fork's root and clicking :guilabel:`Pull requests` on the right menu-bar.
+Head to the green :guilabel:`New pull request` button (e.g., by navigating to your fork's root and clicking :guilabel:`Pull requests` on the right menu-bar.
 #.
 Click :guilabel:`Send pull request`.

 This is the recommended way for smaller changes, and for people who are not familiar with Git.